Installing Cilium

 -f image-values.yaml

-Using TKE-provided mirror repository addresses to pull external images does not provide SLA guarantees.
-Sometimes pulling may fail, but usually will eventually succeed automatically after retry.
+Using the mirror repository address provided by TKE to pull external images itself doesn't provide SLA guarantee.
+Sometimes it may also fail to pull, but usually it will automatically retry and succeed eventually.

-If you want higher availability for image pulling, you can Host Cilium Images Using TCR to sync Cilium-dependent images to your own TCR image repository, then refer to the dependency image replacement configuration here to replace corresponding images with your synced image addresses.
+If you want image pulling to have higher availability, you can use TCR to host Cilium images to synchronize Cilium dependent images to your own TCR image repository, then refer to the dependent image replacement configuration here, and replace the corresponding images with your own synchronized image addresses.

 TencentOS 4 system image is currently in internal testing and requires submitting a ticket to apply.

-cilium-operator uses hostNetwork and has readiness probes configured.
-When using hostNetwork on super nodes, probe requests fail, so cilium-operator cannot be ready.
+cilium-operator uses hostNetwork and configures readiness probes.
+When using hostNetwork on super nodes, probe requests cannot connect, so cilium-operator cannot become ready.

-It is not recommended to use super nodes in clusters installing Cilium.
+It's not recommended to use super nodes in clusters where Cilium is installed.
 They can be removed.
-If you must use them, you can add taints to super nodes and add corresponding tolerations to Pods that need to be scheduled to super nodes.
+If you must use them, you can add taints to super nodes, and then add corresponding tolerations to Pods that need to be scheduled to super nodes.